2025 Kyrgyz parliamentary election: Electoral system

 Under 2025 amendments to Constitutional Law "On Elections of the President of the Kyrgyz Republic and Deputies of the Jogorku Kenesh", Kyrgyzstan replaced its previous mixed electoral system with a new majoritarian representation framework.
-The Supreme Council will continue to consist of 90 deputies, but they will now be elected from 30 multi-member districts, each returning three representatives by plurality voting.
+The Supreme Council will continue to consist of 90 deputies, but they will now be elected from 30 multi-member districts, each returning three representatives by SNTV: each voter has one vote and the top three are elected, provided there is at least one man and one woman elected.
 This change abolished the earlier arrangement of electing deputies partly through open party-list proportional representation on a nationwide constituency and partly through single-member districts using first-past-the-post voting.

 The reform was intended to simplify the voting process, harmonize parliamentary representation with ongoing administrative–territorial reforms, and reduce the disparity between deputies elected by party lists and those elected in electoral districts.
 Independent candidates may compete alongside party nominees, giving voters the option to choose either party-affiliated or non-party candidates within their district.

 Constituencies

-In March 2025, the Central Election Commission (CEC) began the process of setting the boundaries based on proposals from local authorities, with constituencies averaging around 140,000 voters.
+In March 2025, the CEC began the process of setting the boundaries based on proposals from local authorities, with constituencies averaging around 140,000 voters.
 If a deputy's mandate becomes vacant, the seat is filled by the candidate with the next highest number of votes in that constituency.

 On 1 October 2025, the CEC approved the schemes and boundaries of the constituencies for the 2025 parliamentary elections as follows: